-CAST IRON FRONTS - DO NOT use a damp cloth to clean cast iron fronts as this can cause the fronts to rust.
+CAST IRON FRONTS - DO NOT use a damp cloth to clean cast iron fronts (Soho, and Finsbury models) as this can cause the fronts to rust.
 Any dust accumulating in the firefront may be removed using a vacuum cleaner or dry cloth.

-OTHER FIREFRONTS - Any dust accumulating in the fire front may be removed using a vacuum cleaner or dry cloth.
+OTHER FIREFRONTS - Any dust accumulating in the firefront may be removed using a vacuum cleaner or dry cloth.
 Heavy stains may be removed by using a damp cloth and mild household detergent.
 Brass parts of the firefront may be cleaned using a suitable brass cleaner.
 Replace the front centrally against the fire after cleaning.